hexatomic/hexatomic/docs/dev/src/development/add-new-editor.md

 ## Adding a minimal Java class

-Add a Java class to your bundle-project.
+Add a Java class to your bundle project.
 This class does not need to inherit any interface, but should have a method with the `@PostConstruct` annotation.
 ```java
 public class TextViewer {